RafeLoya/pinhole/README.md

 # About

-Pinhole is a video chat application that functions completely within a shell.
+**pinhole** is a video chat application that functions completely within a shell.

-The video feed from two peers in the same session is forwarded between one another in a custom UTF-8 character representation.
+The video feed from two peers in the same session is forwarded between one another in a UFT character representation.
 With just a network, a shell, and a way to record I-frames, you can send, receive, and render live video!

 This repository contains a server and client binary, where a server facilitates the actual connection between two clients and the forwarding of their video data.
 End users will likely want to use the client executable, provided a server is up and running.

 # Requirements

-FFmpeg is automatically downloaded and installed by the `pinhole` client when needed.
-No manual installation required!
+FFmpeg is automatically downloaded and installed by the `pinhole` client if it is not already installed.

 Alternatively, you can install it manually from the [official website](https://ffmpeg.org/download.html) if you prefer.